motion/orbit/projects/blog/src/pages/update-one/index.md

 This brings us to Orbit's mission:

-> To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) that gives control over web data back to the individual -- by providing a flexible, powerful and intuitive knowledge platform.
+> To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) that gives control over web data back to the individual -- with a flexible, powerful and intuitive knowledge platform.

 **We want to be able to explore knowledge in a unified way.**

-And to do that it we'll need to fix something wrong with our browsers: they don't let us control any of our information.
+And to do that we'll need to fix something wrong with browsers / software services: they don't give us any control over our information.

-So, Orbit is not a service company, it's a platform.
-We don't store your data.
-Instead, it's much like a Browser or Operating System, a platform that helps manage information.
-Where traditional operating systems gave us a lots of control (via _files_), and where browsers give us great collaboration (but fail the the former), Orbit is the middle ground: a flexible way to manage bits of information from many places.
+Orbit is not a service company.
+We don't store data.
+Instead, much like a browser or operating system, we're a platform that helps manage information.
+Where traditional operating systems gave us a lots of control (via _files_), and where browsers give us great collaboration (but fail at interop), Orbit is the middle ground: a flexible way to manage bits of information from many places.

-Our goals are to let you:
+Our goal is to let you:

 - Navigate disparate knowledge quickly and easily.
 - Search intuitively: by person, topic, and time.